blochyuval/Yuval-twitter-clone/README.md

 ```

 ## 🙏 Acknowledgments
-This project was built as part of my learning journey.
-Special thanks to the online developer community, tutorials, videos, and blog posts that guided and inspired me during the creation of this app.
+This project was built as part of my personal learning path.
+I want to thank the online developer community and the many tutorials, videos, and blog posts that helped guide and inspire me throughout the process of building this app.

+Thanks for checking it out! 🌿
 Thanks for checking it out! 🌿